Ry0taK/blog.ryotak.me/content/post/cdnjs-remote-code-execution-en.md

 As you can see from these repositories, most of the cdnjs infrastructure is centralized in this GitHub Organization.
 I was interested in [cdnjs/bot-ansible](https://github.com/cdnjs/bot-ansible) and [cdnjs/tools](https://github.com/cdnjs/tools) because it automates library updates.
-After reading codes of these 2 repositories, it turned out [cdnjs/bot-ansible](https://github.com/cdnjs/bot-ansible) executes `autoupdate` command of [cdnjs/tools](https://github.com/cdnjs/tools/tree/b6833e08108b2a06b3b3e5f212d604b5951ff924) in the cdnjs library update server periodically, to check updates of library from [cdnjs/packages](https://github.com/cdnjs/packages) by downloading npm package/GitHub repository of libraries.
+After reading codes of these 2 repositories, it turned out [cdnjs/bot-ansible](https://github.com/cdnjs/bot-ansible) executes `autoupdate` command of [cdnjs/tools](https://github.com/cdnjs/tools/tree/b6833e08108b2a06b3b3e5f212d604b5951ff924) in the cdnjs library update server periodically, to check updates of library from [cdnjs/packages](https://github.com/cdnjs/packages) by downloading npm package / Git repository of libraries.

 ## Investigation of automatic update

-The automatic update function updates the library by downloading the user-managed GitHub repository / npm repository and copying the target file from them.
+The automatic update function updates the library by downloading the user-managed Git repository / npm repository and copying the target file from them.
 npm registry compress libraries into `.tgz` to make it downloadable.
 Since the tool for this automatic update is written in Go, I guessed that it may use Go's `compress/gzip` and `archive/tar` to extract archive.
-Go's `archive/tar` returns the file path contained in the archive without sanitizing, so if the archive is extracted into the disk based on the filename returned from `archive/tar`, archives that contains file names like `../../../../../../../tmp/test` may overwrite arbitrary files on the system.
+Go's `archive/tar` returns the file path contained in the archive without sanitizing[^3], so if the archive is extracted into the disk based on the filename returned from `archive/tar`, archives that contains file path like `../../../../../../../tmp/test` may overwrite arbitrary files on the system.
 From the information in [cdnjs/bot-ansible](https://github.com/cdnjs/bot-ansible), I knew that some scripts were running regularly and the user that runs `autoupdate` command had write permission for them, so I focused on overwriting files via path traversal.

 [^3]: https://github.com/golang/go/issues/25849